adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/bing-ads-operation-error-codes.md

 CampaignServiceAdExtensionImageMediaIdInvalid

 **Description**
-An image with the specified ID was not found in the account?s media library.
+An image with the specified ID was not found in the account's media library.

 ***